MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/standard-activities/get-dial-up-status.md

 # Get Dial-up Status

 > [!NOTE]
 > Windows Server 2008, 2008 R2, 2012 and 2012 R2 have reached End of Support (EOS).
 Review your usage and plan OS upgrades and migrations accordingly.
-For more information, see End of support for <br>
+For more information, see End of support for: <br>
 >- [Windows Server 2008 and Windows Server 2008 R2](/troubleshoot/windows-server/windows-server-eos-faq/end-of-support-windows-server-2008-2008r2)
 >- [Windows Server 2012](/windows/release-health/status-windows-server-2012)
 >- [Windows Server 2012 R2](/windows/release-health/status-windows-8.1-and-windows-server-2012-r2)<br>